Schuylkill Highlands Conservation Landscape

 The region is at the nexus of two landscapes that have been separately identified for protection:

-- Schuylkill River watershed is within a National and State Heritage Area where the preservation, interpretation and celebration of the river’s industrial heritage is key to new economic growth.
+Schuylkill River watershed is within a National and State Heritage Area where the preservation, interpretation, and celebration of the river’s industrial heritage and outdoor recreation are key to new economic growth.